WRKampi/extensisq/README.md

 Currently, several explicit methods (for non-stiff problems) are provided.

 One multistep method is implemented:
 * `SWAG`: the variable order Adams-Bashforth-Moulton predictor-corrector method of Shampine, Gordon and Watts [5-7].
-This is a translation of the Fortran code `DDEABM` [C].
-Matlab's method `ode113` is related.
+This is a translation of the Fortran code 'DDEABM' [C].
+Matlab's method 'ode113' is related.

 Three explicit Runge Kutta methods of order 5 are implemented:
 * `BS5`: efficient fifth order method by Bogacki and Shampine [1,A].
 Three interpolants are included: the original accurate fifth order interpolant, a lower cost fifth order one, and a 'free' fourth order one.